FlorianFrank/instrument_control_lib/README.md

 control them remotely.
 Check the documents in [Docs](./docs%20and%20specs) for SCPI commands.

-Basically, you can run any commands using exec commands.
+Basically, you can run any commands using Exec commands.
 For saving time, we wrapped some frequently used commands.
 But we cannot wrap all the commands.

 Here is an instruction for wrapping a command.
 Let's say you want to wrap a